 The Prince of Wales aimed to create what he calls a ‘virtuous circle’ by creating a company that helped small farmers find a new market for their goods while offering consumers natural, high quality food and promoting more sustainable production methods that improved soil health and protected the environment.
 Products in the Waitrose Duchy Organic range are made with high-quality organic ingredients, using meat sourced with sound animal husbandry and high welfare standards.

 To complete the ‘virtuous circle’, the groundbreaking Partnership between Duchy Originals and Waitrose is built on the shared principles of Good Food, Good Farming, and Good Causes as set out in Waitrose's Good Food Charter.
 The Partnership aims to encourage British organic farming, thereby helping to preserve our heritage in the countryside.
-Profits from the sale of Waitrose Duchy Organic products are donated to the Charitable Foundation and The Prince's Countryside Fund.
-To date, over £10 million has been donated to the Charitable Foundation.
+Sales of Waitrose Duchy Organic products provide a donation to the Charitable Foundation and The Prince's Countryside Fund.
+To date, over £17 million has been donated to the Charitable Foundation.

 Highgrove Enterprises is a trading company of The Prince of Wales's Charitable Foundation.
 The company manages the Highgrove shops which are currently located at Highgrove House and Tetbury as well as the online shop and garden tours to The Prince of Wales’s Highgrove Estate in Gloucestershire.

 The shops sell organic foods and exclusive branded products for the home and garden.
 The products are inspired by the Highgrove Garden and the wide-ranging interests of The Prince of Wales.
 All products meet rigorous buying criteria and are sourced responsibly with regard to environmental issues.

 In March 2015 and December 2016, the Charitable Foundation received an award of £525,000 and £850,000 respectively from the players of The People's Postcode Lottery.